-After communicating with the reporting party, the Conduct Officer managing the matter will contact the student(s) involved in the alleged incident to schedule a meeting.
+After communicating with the reporting part, the Conduct Officer managing the matter will contact the student(s) involved in the alleged incident to schedule a meeting.
 This meeting will be referred to as an Educational Conference.
 The purpose of this meeting will be to resolve the reported matter and administer appropriate sanctions, if necessary.
 Any student given a sanction by a Conduct Officer during an Educational Conference has the right to an appeal.
-(See Appeals Process.)